MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 ```
 as any user without a password

-csvtool is a powerful commandline tool that can read/write to a file
+csvtool is a powerful command line tool that can read/write to a file

 I can add any character I want to the command because of the `*` wildcard, just that the prefix and suffix must be the same.

-Here, the organizers have hinted a lot that we need bypass the `--help` flag
+Here, the organizers have hinted a lot that we need to bypass the `--help` flag

 So to do this, I just add `-o` flag just before `--help` flag.
 Then `--help` will then be regarded as the output file.